BryanSchuetz/dai/_news/second-round-innovation-research-and-advocacy-grants-education-pakistan.md

 '
 solutions:
-- Innovation and Entrepreneurship
+- Entrepreneurship and Innovation
-- Finance and Investment
+- Financial Services
 - Governance
 regions:
 - Asia and the Pacific